AMZ-brandon/AMZ-brandon.github.io/docs/collections/_policies/syntax-operators.md

 7 - "3"                         //error - second operand not a `Long` //Doesn't validate
 ```

-Since the `-` symbol can mean both unary and binary subtraction, the third example must use parentheses to disambiguate.
+Because the `-` symbol can mean both unary and binary subtraction, the example `-9223372036854775807 - 2 + 3` must use parentheses to disambiguate.

 ### `*` \(Numeric multiplication\) {#operator-multiply}